 Because these peripheral nerve fibers are responsible for carrying signals from the brain to the limbs, this damage can lead to decreased sensation, numbness, tingling, weakness, or paralysis in the limbs.
 Often the CIDP symptoms will start in the legs and progress up the body to the head and arms.
 Other CIDP symptoms include facial paralysis, respiratory difficulty, and vision complications.

+Since CIDP is an autoimmune disease, meaning the body’s immune system essentially malfunctions – the immune system attacks necessary and normal parts of the body.
 In the case of CIDP, the cause of this autoimmune response is usually a foreign infection.
 The flu shot is one such foreign infection that can cause CIDP.

 If you or a loved one received a vaccination and were diagnosed with Chronic Inflammatory Demyelinating Polyneuropathy, contact My Vaccine Lawyer today.
-You may be entitled to compensation from the National Vaccine Injury Compensation Program but must ask quickly.
+You may be entitled to compensation from the National Vaccine Injury Compensation Program but must act quickly.
 There is a limited amount of time to file a claim, so please do not hesitate.

 Page last reviewed and updated: September 30, 2019